-H.R.H Crown Princess Victoria and her beloved Daniel recently just celebrated the 10 year anniversary of their engagement.
-Today, they have two children, Princess Estelle, and Prince Oscar, and have been married close to 9 years.
+H.R.H Crown Princess Victoria and her beloved Daniel recently celebrated the 10-year wedding anniversary.
+Today, they have two children, Princess Estelle, and Prince Oscar, while representing Sweden, hand in hand.

-But their love story is far from conventional, and getting their relationship accepted, initially proved to be an uphill battle.
+But their love story is far from conventional, and having their relationship accepted by the royal family, initially proved to be an uphill battle.

 How did the love story of Crown Princess Victoria and Prince Daniel begin?

 Let’s rewind back to the year 2001: Victoria had just returned back to Sweden, from the United States, after studying for a few years at Yale University in Connecticut.
 She had recently ended her relationship with long-term boyfriend, Daniel Collert, who had moved to New York to be close to her while she was in Connecticut.

 Like one does when trying to reboot one’s life after a move, Victoria joined a small, boutique gym in Stockholm, on the recommendation of one of her close friends.
 The gym, Master Training, was co-founded by the personal trainer and Stockholm transplant, Daniel Westling.